 Manufacturer: AKAS Tex

-Fabric Content: A proprietary blend of polyester & polyurethane engineered for high performance
+Fabric Content: A proprietary blend of organic cotton & polyurethane engineered for high performance

 📚 Read about Fiber Content for Fabrics - Labeling Made Easy